Lakshaya-wq/attendance-database/README.md

 # attendance-database

-**attendance-database** is a hobby project written in NodeJS, Express, EJS and MongoDB to manage the attendance of students.
+**attendance-database** is an attendance management system project written in NodeJS, with Express, EJS and MongoDB.

 ## Key Features